R4Sput1n/trading212-tax-calculator-PL/README.md

 This application processes CSV files exported from Trading212 and calculates tax data for Polish tax forms PIT-38 and PIT/ZG.
 It handles stock transactions (using FIFO method) and dividends, including foreign tax credits.

+> **DISCLAIMER**: I am not a tax advisor.
+The Polish tax system can be overwhelming at times, and this tool is provided as-is without any warranty.
+For any tax advice or detailed information, please contact your local tax advisor or Krajową Informację Skarbową ([contact form](https://www.podatki.gov.pl/skontaktuj-sie-z-nami/pytanie-e-mail/masz-pytanie/)).

 ## Features

 - Parsing Trading212 CSV export files